 Most often, hoarder houses are not up to a city or county's code.
 This means you could be racking up fines.
 In the worst case, this means that the home could be unsafe to live in.
 Further, if someone visited the home and got injured, the owner will be legally liable.

-As established earlier, the process of selling a hoarder house is similar to selling any other property in Kansas; however, it is more challenging because of the extensive clean-ups and repairs.
+As established earlier, the process of selling a hoarder house is similar to selling any other property; however, it is more challenging because of the extensive clean-ups and repairs.

 To help you sell a hoarder's house on the Kansas market, check out the following tips: